grafana/agent/docs/flow/reference/components/discovery.kubernetes.md

 `role` | `string` | Type of kubernetes resource to query.
 Must be one of `node`, `pod`, `service`, `endpoints`, `endpointslice` or `ingress` | | **yes**
 `kubeconfig_file` | `string` | Path of kubeconfig file to use for kubernetes connection | | no

-The following subblocks are supported:
+The following sub-blocks are supported:

 Name | Description | Required
 ---- | ----------- | --------